 Example of Cost to Income Ratio

-Let us calculate the Cost Income Ratio of HDFC bank for FY19 from the below data.
+Let us calculate the CI Ratio of HDFC bank for FY19 from the below data.

-Thus, HDFC Bank Cost Income Ratio for FY19 is 39.34% which is 124 Basis points lower than the level of FY18, which means the operating efficiency of the bank has improved which will help in increasing the profitability.
+Thus, HDFC Bank’s Cost to Income Ratio improved to 39.7% from 41% in FY18, which means the operating efficiency of the bank has improved which will help in increasing the profitability of the bank.

-Nowadays we don’t have to calculate the Cost Income ratio (%) on our own.
-StockEdge gives us the Cost Income ratio of the last five years of any bank listed in the stock exchange.
-We can look at and compare the Cost Income ratio (%) of any bank and filter out stocks accordingly.
+Nowadays we don’t have to calculate the CI ratio (%) on our own.
+StockEdge gives us the Cost to Income ratio of the last five years of any bank listed in the stock exchange.
+We can look at and compare the Cost to Income ratio (%) of any bank and filter out stocks accordingly.

 Haven’t subscribed to stockedge yet?
 So what are you waiting for, subscribe immediately to use this free feature?
 We also have paid featured scans based on Valuations, with the help of these ready-made scans you can with a click of a button filter out good companies.
 These scans are part of the premium offerings of the StockEdge app.